ChessMax/awesome-programming-languages/README.md

 - [Clojure](https://clojure.org/) - A dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system.
 Clojure is predominantly a functional programming language, and features a rich set of immutable, persistent data structures.
 When mutable state is needed, Clojure offers a software transactional memory system and reactive Agent system that ensure clean, correct, multithreaded designs.
 - [Clue](https://github.com/ClueLang/Clue) - Clue is a programming language that compiles into Lua code with a syntax similar to languages like C or Rust.
 Clue tries to be almost as simple as Lua (with only a slightly more advanced syntax) but adds many optional features that can make code look better or make some things (like metatables) easier to code.
 Clue does not compile to a specfic version of Lua: flags can be toggled to alter the output to allow most if not all versions or modifications of Lua to be compiled to with Clue.
 - [Cod](https://github.com/justlucdewit/cod) - Cod is an opensource concatenative stack-based general purpose programming language.
 Its transpiled to C and then compiled further to a native executable using external compilers like GCC.
+- [Cowgol](https://github.com/davidgiven/cowgol) - A self-hosted Ada-inspired programming language for very small systems.
+Cowgol is an experimental, Ada-inspired language for very small systems (6502, Z80, etc).
+It's different because it's intended to be self-hosted on these devices: the end goal is to be able to rebuild the entire compiler on an 8-bit micro, although we're not there yet.
 - [Cognate](https://github.com/stavromulabeta/cognate) - Cognate is a quasi-concatenative stack oriented language that uses embedded comments to read like English prose.
 It is a dynamic language (yet compiled) and makes great use of combinators and higher order functions.
 Cognate aims to make functional programming simple, readable, and maintainable.
 - [Common Lisp](https://lisp-lang.org/) - A dialect of the Lisp programming language, published in ANSI standard document ANSI INCITS 226-1994.
 Common Lisp is not an implementation, but rather a language specification.
 Several implementations of the Common Lisp standard are available, including free and open-source software and proprietary products.
 Common Lisp is a general-purpose, multi-paradigm programming language.
 It supports a combination of procedural, functional, and object-oriented programming paradigms.
 - [Cone](https://cone.jondgoodwin.com/) - Cone is a fast, fit, friendly, and safe